ole-sc/ole-sc.github.io/_posts/2025-02-04-a-paper-a-day.md

 Short and easy to read.
 Gives an interesting overview of the question of criticality and offers a potential solution.
 The topic is very fascinating and I could certainly see myself moving in this direction at some point.
 I will add another paper related to this topic, because I feel like a lot of aspects of computational neuroscience are not covered.

+## 3. Atlantic overturning inferred from air-sea heat fluxes indicates no decline since the 1960s (2025)
+**06.02.2025:** The authors argue that the subpolar gyre (SG) sea surface temperature (SST) is not as good a proxy as previously assumed.
+Based on CMIP6 models, the authors find a strong relation between air-sea heat flux anomalies and AMOC anomalies and propose this as a better proxy.
+They reconstruct the AMOC strength based on air-sea heat flux observations since 1958 and find no indication of decline.
+They also state the variability of the reconstructed AMOC anomaly is lower than in climate models suggesting that climate models underestimate the AMOC stability.

+A couple of weeks ago, I presented a paper warning about a collapse of the AMOC by Ditlevsen and Ditlevsen.
+Their prediction was based on the SG SST and this paper suggests that this proxy might not have been as good as assumed (among some other problems).
+I think to really judge the methods, a better understanding of the CMIP models is necessary.
+I think it is interesting to stay up to date in the ongoing discussion about the AMOC.
+I am not sure whether I could contribute in a meaningful way to the AMOC research in the future because it is already so actively researched and discussed.

 # Papers
 1. Aguirre, L. A. & Letellier, C. Modeling Nonlinear Dynamics and Chaos: A Review.
 Mathematical Problems in Engineering 2009, 238960 (2009).
 2. Wilting, J. & Priesemann, V. 25 years of criticality in neuroscience — established results, open controversies, novel concepts.
 Current Opinion in Neurobiology 58, 105–111 (2019).